ironbee/ironbee/clipp/clipp.md

 **@edit**:*which*

 Edit part of each input in an editor.
 The environmental variable, `EDITOR` determines which editor to use or `vi` if it is unset.
-The *which* paramter can be any of:
+The *which* parameter can be any of:

 - request --- Request line.